D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: Abstract

 \section{Abstract}

-The deployment of LoRa networks necessitates joint performance optimization, including packet delivery rate, energy efficiency, and throughput.
-Additionally, multiple LoRa parameters for packet transmission must be dynamically configured to tailor the performance metrics prioritization across varying channel environments.
-Because of the coupling relationship between LoRa parameters and metrics, existing works have opted to focus on certain parameters or specific metrics to circumvent the intricate coupling relationship, leading to limited adaptability.
+The deployment of LoRa networks necessitates joint performance optimization, including packet delivery rate, energy efficiency, and throughput, by dynamically configuring multiple LoRa parameters for packet transmission across varying channel environments.
+Because of the complex channel features modeling and the coupling relationship between LoRa parameters and metrics, existing works have opted to focus on certain parameters or specific metrics to simplify the problem, leading to limited adaptability.
 Therefore, we propose D-LoRa, a distributed parameter adaptation scheme, based on reinforcement learning towards network performance.
-We decompose the joint performance optimization problem into multiple independent Multi-Armed Bandit (MAB) problems with different reward functions.
-We have also built a comprehensive analytical model for the LoRa network that considers path loss, quasi-orthogonality of spreading factor, and packet collision.
-Experimental results show that our scheme can increase packet delivery rate by up to 28.8\% and demonstrates superior adaptability across different performance metrics.
+We first build a comprehensive analytical model for the LoRa network that considers complex channel features, including path loss, quasiorthogonality of spreading factor, and packet collision.
+Then, we formulate the joint optimization problem as a combinatorial Multi-Armed Bandit (CMAB) problem and devise metric factors to handle the trade-off among different performance metrics.
+Experimental results show that our scheme can increase the packet delivery rate by up to 18.5\% and demonstrate superior adaptability across different performance metrics.